RNA world: RNA as a regulator

 Riboswitches have been found to act as regulators of gene expression, particularly in bacteria, but also in plants and archaea.
 Riboswitches alter their secondary structure in response to the binding of a metabolite.
+Riboswitch classes have highly conserved aptamer domains, even among diverse organisms.
+When a target metabolite is bound to this aptamer, conformational changes occur, modulating the expression of genes carried by mRNA.
+These changes occur in an expression platform, located downstream from the aptamer.
 This change in structure can result in the formation or disruption of a terminator, truncating or permitting transcription respectively.
 Alternatively, riboswitches may bind or occlude the Shine–Dalgarno sequence, affecting translation.
 It has been suggested that these originated in an RNA-based world.
 In addition, RNA thermometers regulate gene expression in response to temperature changes.

 Support and difficulties

-The RNA world hypothesis is supported by RNA's ability both to store, transmit, and duplicate genetic information, as DNA does, and to perform enzymatic reactions, like protein-based enzymes.
+The RNA world hypothesis is supported by RNA's ability to do all three of to store, to transmit, and to duplicate genetic information, as DNA does, and to perform enzymatic reactions, like protein-based enzymes.
 Because it can carry out the types of tasks now performed by proteins and DNA, RNA is believed to have once been capable of supporting independent life on its own.
 Some viruses use RNA as their genetic material, rather than DNA.
 Further, while nucleotides were not found in experiments based on Miller-Urey experiment, their formation in prebiotically plausible conditions was reported in 2009; a purine base, adenine, is merely a pentamer of hydrogen cyanide, and it happens that this particular base is used as omnipresent energy vehicle in the cell: adenosine triphosphate is used everywhere in preference to guanosine triphosphate, cytidine triphosphate, uridine triphosphate or even deoxythymidine triphosphate, which could serve just as well but are practically never used except as building blocks for nucleic acid chains.
 Experiments with basic ribozymes, like Bacteriophage Qβ RNA, have shown that simple self-replicating RNA structures can withstand even strong selective pressures (e.g., opposite-chirality chain terminators).

 Since there were no known chemical pathways for the abiogenic synthesis of nucleotides from pyrimidine nucleobases cytosine and uracil under prebiotic conditions, it is thought by some that nucleic acids did not contain these nucleobases seen in life's nucleic acids.
 The nucleoside cytosine has a half-life in isolation of 19 days at 100 °C and 17,000 years in freezing water, which some argue is too short on the geologic time scale for accumulation.
 Others have questioned whether ribose and other backbone sugars could be stable enough to be found in the original genetic material, and have raised the issue that all ribose molecules would have had to be the same enantiomer, as any nucleotide of the wrong chirality acts as a chain terminator.